 The State Department of Labor’s Wage Claims section is responsible for collection of unpaid wages, vacation, bonuses, commissions, sick and severance pay.
 The wage claim form is available online.
 There is no charge to the public for these services.

 If you have a wage claim, do not delay in contacting the wage claims section.
 There are strict time limits in which wage claims must be filed.

 As you might have other legal claims with deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim.

 In Arkansas, employees can file a private lawsuit to recover unpaid wages plus attorney’s fees and court costs.